Skip to main content

 Academic History

-A “drop” from a UC Scout course (see Drop Policy above) will not appear on your UC Scout transcript, so it does not need to be reported.
+Transcripts are cumulative, meaning that the transcript will contain final posted grades for all courses taken with UC Scout.
+However, a “drop” from a UC Scout course (see Dropping a Course Policy below) will not appear on your UC Scout transcript, so it does not need to be reported.

 You can request a transcript to show proof of the credit(s) you earned through UC Scout and use these codes when filling out your college applications: